Scorecard prioritization

 Weightage controls how much influence a scorecard (or individual criteria) has on the evaluation:

-- Weighted scorecards — When “Use weighted scoring” (or equivalent) is on, each objective/question can have a weight (e.g. 1–10).
+- Weighted scorecards: when "Use weighted scoring" is on, each objective or question can have a weight (for example 1–10).
 Higher weight means that criterion counts more toward the overall score.

-- Scorecard-level weightage — In contexts where multiple scorecards could apply, weightage can also express how strongly a given scorecard “fits” the call, so the system can prefer the best-matching scorecard.
+- Scorecard-level weightage: in contexts where multiple scorecards could apply, weightage can also express how strongly a given scorecard fits the call, so the system can prefer the best-matching one.

 Why it matters

-- Fairer scores — Important criteria (e.g. discovery questions, compliance) can count more than nice-to-haves.
+- Fairer scores: important criteria (for example discovery questions, compliance) can count more than nice-to-haves.

-- Better fit — When multiple scorecards are possible, weightage helps the system apply the scorecard that best matches the call or roleplay.
+- Better fit: when multiple scorecards are possible, weightage helps the system apply the one that best matches the call or roleplay.

 Where to configure (question-level weightage)